Satyajit-Codys/Satyajit-Codys/README.md

 <div align="center">

 ### I am an undergraduate computer science student at Government College of Engineering and Leather Technology.
+Recently Joined Cognizant as a Programmer Analyst.

 </div>